-The background section of the SEPA environmental checklist is important.
-It helps applicants, agencies and reviewers fully understand all aspects of a proposal, including related activities.
-Lead agencies check and update the accuracy on all checklists for threshold determination.
+The background section of the SEPA environmental checklist helps applicants, agencies, and reviewers fully understand all aspects of a proposal, including related activities.
+Lead agencies use this information to check and update the accuracy on all checklists for threshold determination.

-Answer each question as completely as possible.
+Applicants should answer each question as completely as possible.
 All checklists must address the components outlined in state SEPA rule, WAC 197-11-960.
-The Part A environmental checklist includes:
+The Section A environmental checklist includes:

 1. Name of the proposed project (if applicable): Identify the proposal.
 While most projects or proposals have names or titles, others do not.
 If no title exists, use a general reference.

 2. Name of applicant: More than one person, company, or agency may be listed here.
 Include the project's sponsor(s) or landowner(s) as well as consultants, contractors, or architects hiring handling applications.
 Include the name of the agency and department title for public projects and non-project proposals.

 3. Address and phone number of applicant(s) and contact(s): Include email addresses, phone numbers, and full mailing addresses.

 4. Date checklist was prepared: Note the date when the project's environmental checklist was reviewed.
 Include:

 - Information about known or anticipated environmental impacts

 5. Agency requesting checklist: List the lead SEPA agency (see WAC 197-11-924).
 When unknown, list all the agencies reviewing the application.
 See state SEPA rules (WACs 197-11-926 through 944) to see if proposal is a public project.